fullstackedorg/docs/README.md

 The goal of those frameworks is to translate to OS-specific native features.
 FullStacked is more of an environment that provides those features and gives an universal way to access them from a webview.
-In other words, RN/Flutter translates your codebase when built/compiled vs FullStacked is a prebuilt environment ready to run any web apps.
+In other words, RN/Flutter translates your codebase when built/compiled vs FullStacked is a prebuilt environment ready to run web-like apps.

 ## FullStacked vs Electron/Tauri/Neutralinojs

-Those frameworks are designed to pack your JavaScript with a webview and a runtime.
+Those frameworks are designed to pack your JavaScript code with a webview and a JS engine.
-FullStacked exists to provide everyone with those two same components in a stable way.
+FullStacked provides those two exact components with a code editor and a code bundler.
-Meaning, all you have left to do is build and run projects, no need to pack anything else.
+Meaning, all you have left to do is build and run projects inside FullStacked, no need to pack anything else.

 ## FullStacked vs Replit/StackBlitz/Codespaces/CodeSandbox